 Internet is full of A/B testing examples that worked (or didn’t) for some companies.
 As far as I know (and please correct me if I’m wrong) the largest collection of (vendor-independent) examples is the 536 case studies by WhichTestWon (the “unbiased resource for people who love testing“).
 Even if not all of them are available to non-members, quite a few are, and you can also subscribe to their newsletter to get one new case study a week directly into your inbox.
 You can even submit your own and, if done with Nelio, we’d love to know as well!

-So, with this or other similar pages, it’s very easy to start checking how good you are at guessing the design variations that convert better.
+So, with this or other similar pages, it’s very easy to start checking how good you are at guessing the design variants that convert better.
 You may turn out to be quite good at that and guess right most of the time, but most likely you’ll be surprised by many of the results that will probably seem a little bit counter-intuitive.

 Either case, the question is: Is playing A/B testing games useful at all for your business?
 I’m afraid the answer is, for the most part, “no”.
 The good point of browsing A/B testing libraries is that you can get some ideas that you could test on your own site.
 It’s always good to see what others have tried before and get some inspiration from them.
 But, some words of caution before adopting any kind of, let’s say, example-driven approach for your own A/B testing strategy: